 Data source integration and landscape contextualization

-Building on prior research in the Pacific Northwest (Meigs et al., 2011, 2015), we will build a workflow integrating FIA, ADS, and remotely sensed data for mortality mapping and estimation (e.g., Figure 1).
+Building on prior research in the Pacific Northwest (Meigs et al., 2011, 2015), we will build a workflow integrating FIA, ADS, and Landsat data for mortality mapping and estimation (e.g., Figure 1).
 This workflow has three major components: (1) Merging ADS polygons with Landsat-based disturbance mapping to generate multispectral imagery maps of attributed mortality with pixel-scale spatial resolution, (2) develop statistical models relating Landsat-spectral change to observed mortality on FIA plots, yielding pixel-scale spatial estimates of tree mortality, and (3) combine the results of 1-2 with gradient nearest neighbor (GNN, https://lemma.forestry.oregonstate.edu/) maps of forest attributes to contextualize and interpret mortality estimates.
+For this work, we will exclude fire and harvest footprints based on ancillary data products (e.g., MTBS)

 Retrospective and prospective vulnerability